In the guide

 Free from nuts, wheat, milk, shellfish

 You need to provide information to consumers about which allergens each of your products or dishes contains.
 Particular care should be taken with food described as suitable for allergy sufferers, either via a written description or verbally.
-You need to exercise extreme caution, particularly in relation to nut allergic consumers who could suffer a fatal reaction from minute levels of contamination.
-For more information see 'Food allergens and intolerance'.
+You need to exercise extreme caution, particularly in relation to dairy and nut allergic consumers who could suffer a fatal reaction from minute levels of contamination.
+For more information, see 'Food allergens and intolerance'.

 Health claims